convox/docs/docs/use-cases/resources.md

 As environment variables are encrypted and stored securely in KMS, your credentials are secure within your environment.
 You may also route using the internal IP address if you wish, for locked down environments.
 </div>

-Through this, you can securely control and configure access to different resources based on app and environment.
-It is even possible to integrate resources and infrastructure elements that are external to your cloud environment as long as they are accessible.

-- For External Resources that are still within your AWS infrastructure, you should create them within the same VPC as your Rack, within a VPC that your Rack VPC [peers with](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-peering.html), or in a way that is publically accessible (with a public endpoint), depending on your security needs, and the type of Resource you are creating.
-Any Security Group [configuration](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#SecurityGroupRules) for your Resource should also allow access to your Resource's port from the Rack Security Group.
+- For External Resources that are still within your AWS infrastructure, you should create them to be accessible to your Rack.
+Either within the same VPC as your Rack, within a VPC that your Rack VPC [peers with](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-peering.html), or in a way that is network accessible (with a public endpoint).
+This will be dependent on your security needs, and the type of Resource you are creating.
+Any Security Group [configuration](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#SecurityGroupRules) for your Resource should also allow access to your Resource's port from the Rack Security Group for your instances.
+If you did not specify a custom Security Group for your Rack, you can discover it through your AWS Console, named as `{RACK_NAME}-instances`.
+If you have set a custom Security Group for your Rack instances, you can remind yourself of it from your rack params: `$ convox rack params | grep InstanceSecurityGroup`.

-- For External Resources that are outside of your AWS infrastructure, they should be publically accessible, if your Rack is public, as AWS cannot guarantee the IP address that a request will come from.
-If your Rack is [private](/management/private-networking), then all outbound traffic from it will pass through a NAT Gateway with a static IP address so you may if you wish limit access to the Resource based on those IP addresses (up to 3 Gateways are created, one for each Availability Zone).
+- External Resource that are outside of your AWS infrastructure will need to be network-accessible to your Rack instances.
+For [private Racks](/management/private-networking), traffic will come from the IPs of your NAT gateways (you can find out the addresses of your NAT Gateways through your AWS Console, in the VPC Dashboard for your Rack's region).
+If your Rack is not set to private the IPs will not be easily predictable and you'll likely need to make the resource available to the public internet.